PraxTube/rantoni-assets/README.md

 - Send out steam keys to streamers/youtubers and ask them to play the game
 - Reach out to press/blogs etc
 - Youtube Videos (game dev logs) about the game

+### Steam Page

+- Absolutely look at games with similar genre and what they are doing
+- For the thumbnail, look at
+    - Midnight Fight Express
+    - Suit for Hire
+    - RUINER
+    - MADNESS: Project Nexus
+    - Akane
+    - Redeemer
+    - This makes the point: `https://youtu.be/hTG1B5mIRDk?t=1082`

 ## Level Design